KurosakiRei/webpack-userscript-template-with-vue3/readme.md

 * Sass support
 * Degrade the @types/greasemonkey to V3 that supports more GM_* functions than its V4

+## Special Note📝

+Livereload seems to be only available under the tampermonkey plugin.
+If you are using a "monkey" other than tampermonkey, such as violent monkey, please replace it with tampermonkey to develop your script

 ## The following is the readme copy from the original repository:

 ---